StarTalk Radio - Einstein’s Genius with Ron Howard

 Because now when you hear something dumb,

-But like before Einstein, I was like, all right, Newton.
+But before Einstein, they're like, all right, Newton.

 he writes down the special theory of relativity,